Get

 a firefighter carrying a cat during a fire incident

-No one likes to spend time thinking about disasters or scary situations but it’s vital to be prepared in the event of an emergency.
+No one likes to spend time thinking about disasters or scary situations, but it’s vital to be prepared in the event of an emergency.
 All members of the family need to be included and accounted for in your disaster preparation, including pets.
-Between 2016 and 2020, over 350,000 house fires occurred in the United States, making this one of the most common emergencies that can impact you and your family.1
+In 2023, over 330,000 house fires occurred in the United States, making house fires one of the most common emergencies that can impact you and your family.1

 Here are eight tips to make sure your cat is prepared for a house fire.